ardanlabs/gotraining/courses/one-day-overview/README.md

 Examples marked with an asterisk are from [golang.org](http://golang.org/), provided under a [BSD license](https://golang.org/LICENSE).

+For a great talk/video that reinforces many of these ideas, see Andrew Gerrand's [Code that Grows with Grace](https://talks.golang.org/2012/chat.slide).

 ## Syntax and Type Semantics

 Easy to learn and reason about, trivial to machine-process.